wagtail/wagtail/docs/reference/settings.md

 [without their own menu items](wagtailsnippets_menu_item) and by default its view only contains those models.
-This setting can be set to `True` to always show the "Snippets" menu item and to have its view include all snippet models for which the user has permission to add, view, or change.
+This setting can be set to `True` to always show the "Snippets" menu item and to have its view include all snippet models for which the user has permission to add, change, or delete.